 - You must not endanger or cause of other vehicles to change course or speed.

 Undertaking vehicles on the near side is not illegal, it is just not recommended, so care must be taken.
-If you ride like an idiot weaving in and out of lanes, you will be booked for careless driving or possible dangerous driving.
-It is also perfectly legal to ride on cross hatched areas and central reservation if they are surrounded by a broken white line.
-However, the Highway Code say you should not unless it is necessary and safe.
+If you ride like an idiot weaving in and out of lanes, you could be booked for careless driving or possible dangerous driving.
+It is also perfectly legal to ride on cross-hatched areas and central reservation if they are surrounded by a broken white line.
+However, the Highway Code says you ‘should not’ unless it is necessary and safe, so this action may be held against you in any insurance claim following an incident.
 These areas also build up with debris and loose stones, so be careful.

 When filtering, appropriate speed is crucial.
-Obviously you should never exceed speed limits, but you should keep your speed to within 10-15mph of the traffic you are in.
-It is also not recommended to filter through traffic travelling faster than 40mph.
-Ultimately, you should tailor your speed to the gap you’re filtering through.
-Slow down for tighter gaps.
+Obviously, you should never exceed speed limits, it is recommended to keep your speed to within 10-15mph of the traffic you are in.
+So as traffic slows, reduce your speed, as traffic speeds up, raise your speed in line.
+However, you should not filter through traffic travelling faster than 40mph.
+Above this speed you will not be able to react fast enough should vehicles suddenly change lane.
+It is also wise to tailor your speed to the gap you’re filtering through, slow down for tighter gaps.

 Traffic jams are full of frustrated drivers who are prone to doing irrational and stupid manoeuvres.
-Care must be taken and be prepared to stop at seconds notice, which simply isn’t possible at high speed.
+Care must be taken and you must be prepared to stop at a seconds notice, which simply isn’t possible at high speed.

 - If you approach some traffic bunching up ahead, don’t filter immediately.
 Invariable some drivers will spontaneously change lanes to try and keep moving.
-Hold back, then filter between two lanes travelling at similar speeds.
+Hold back, then filter between the two lanes once they are both travelling at similar speeds.

 - Anticipate braking at all times, but be wary of covering the brakes lest you reactively grab a fist full in a panic.
 Keep in a low-ish gear, to make use of engine braking and give you acceleration should you need to zoom out of a closing gap.

 - Never enter a closing gap, back off and wait.
-The road may just be narrowing, or there maybe an unseen hazard ahead they’re circumventing, or they may be planning a lane change.
+The road may just be narrowing, or there may be an unseen hazard ahead cars are circumventing, or they may be planning a lane change.

 - Be mindful of the road surface between lanes.
 It’s often uneven from joins in the tarmac, will have painted white lines that are slippery in the wet and bumpy cats eye’s.
 In the winter, it will be less trodden, so may have ice, snow or slush, in which case avoid filtering and just stick to clear tyre tracks.